Pie98/Serie_A/README.md

     In preprocess_match_days we select the important statistics, rename the columns, infer the date datatype and create the Season field.

 - **preprocess_time serie:** It's the second preprocessing layer.
     In preprocess_teams we create a dictionary of dataframe.
-Each dataframe contains the statistics of each match day, for every serie A team
+Each dataframe contains the statistics of each match day, for every serie A team.
     In create_time_series_features we create a dataframe with the statisctics of every match day and the previous "giorni_cumulativi" match days.

 - **preprocess_days_stats:** It's the last preprocessing layer.